IndiraChithambarasami/omg_dosimetry/docs/source/calibration.rst

     lut = LUT(my_path, doses, crop_top_bottom = 650) # Crop needed because a glass on the scanner
     lut.plot_roi(show = True)

-To display a plot of the calibration curve and the fitted algebraic function
+Display a plot of the calibration curve and the fitted algebraic function

 .. code-block:: python